Vigorous exercise can slow Parkinson’s

 Related: Pineapple Pesticide Linked With Parkinson's

+Rogers pushed himself four to six times a week as part of the study, cranking up the incline on his home treadmill and walking hard.
+Afterwards, the tremor that is one of the hallmarks of Parkinson's would subside for a while, he said.

+"It might last 20 minutes or more.
+It’s not a cure; it’s a way to manage the symptoms," Rogers told NBC News.

-It’s clear that exercise is good for Parkinson’s patients, said Dr. Lisa Shulman, who does her own experiments on exercise and Parkinson’s at the University of Maryland.
+It’s clear that exercise is good for Parkinson’s patients, said Dr. Lisa Shulman, who does her own experiments on exercise and Parkinson’s at the University of Maryland School of Medicine

 “The evidence is really very strong at this point.
 There is sufficient evidence now to warrant a general recommendation,” said Shulman, who was not involved in this study.